dgowrie/my-grunt-starter/README.md

 ### File Structure for Sass (CSS)
 We are following a basic modular approach, and the directory structure and file naming conventions reflect this.
 Modules are @import'ed from within the main styles.scss file.

-Example: You are building the "timeline" component:
+Example: You are building the "nav" component:
   * The dependent CSS (in .scss Sass format) should be developed as self-contained module under the '/sass/modules/' directory
-  * The file should be saved as a partial, e.g. '_timeline.scss'
+  * The file should be saved as a partial, e.g. '_nav.scss'
   * Add an @import for that modules inside styles.scss file

 ### Compiled CSS, Avoiding Git Conflicts